AlexanderMakarov/am-budget-view/README.md

 and allows to download list of transactions on their websites.
 Files received via email could be protected by password which is hard to handle in app.
-Additionally files from emails usually don't contain Reciever/Payer account number and it makes them much less valuable because:
+Additionally files from emails usually don't contain Reciever/Payer account number and it makes them hard to use for analysis because:
-1. account-based categorization won't work,
+1. account-based categorization won't work at all,
 2. transfers between "my accounts" can't be detected and will be counted as "other income" and "other expense" thus distorting statistics/sums,
 3. Beancount report won't be full.

+Details about each bank/file format:

 ### Inecobank
 - [FULL] Inecobank XML (.xml) files downloaded per-account from https://online.inecobank.am/vcAccount/List